The USN’s Lost Warships of 1937

 Had Roosevelt maintained the equivalent of stimulus spending, a number of warships probably would have been laid down in 1937 and 1938 rather than 1939 through 1941.
-Roosevelt presented the aircraft carriers Enterprise and Yorktown to Congress in 1934 as much as job-creation projects as military assets; the cutback in federal spending in 1937 not only deprived shipyard workers of their jobs, it also meant that the Two Ocean Navy would have to wait a few more years.
+Roosevelt presented the aircraft carriers Enterprise and Yorktown to Congress in 1934 as much as job-creation projects as military assets; the cutback in federal spending in 1937 not only deprived shipyard workers of their jobs, it also meant that the Two Ocean Navy would have to wait a few more crucial years.

 Tracing the missing warships of 1937 requires a fair amount of conjecture, since most of them were not even projected or requested.
 The administration never let them proceed to that stage.
 But given the later patterns of American military spending, it’s fairly easy to fill in the construction gaps.

 Most obvious would have been a third and fourth battleship of the North Carolina class.
 North Carolina and Washington came with price tags of $77 million apiece, so that extra $500 million for defense would have covered an additional pair.
 American practice had been to order two battleships in each fiscal year during the build-up prior to the First World War, accelerating to classes of four as the arms race heated up during and after the Great War.
 Once the full build-up for the Second World War began, the United States returned to four-ship groups with the Iowa class (the South Dakota class initially had only two members, with two more added in a supplemental spending bill; the Iowa class would eventually number six ships, but began with four and added two extras as part of the 1940 emergency expansion program).

 Roosevelt already faced heavy political pressure to build at least one of the two battleships at New York Shipbuilding in Camden, New Jersey.
 But price differences caused the Navy to place the contract across the Delaware River at Philadelphia Navy Yard.
 The two contracts were let in June 1937 despite a great deal of labor unrest as unions sought enforcement of new minimum wage, worker safety and 40-hour week rules.